paolo-licata/chat-a/README.md

 - Install the necessary dependecies found in package.json using: <strong>npm install</strong>
 - Set up your Firebase account by Signing In, start a new project.
 Set up your database by cliccking on Build --> Firestore Database.
 Remember to change the rules from: <strong>"allow read, write: if false;"</strong> to: <strong>"allow read, write: if true;"</strong>
 - To be able to send picture and storing them, you will have to set up a firebase Storage.
 Similar as before, click on Build --> Storage and "Get started'.
 Remember to change the rules from: <strong>"allow read, write: if false;"</strong> to: <strong>"allow read, write: if true;"</strong>
+- Finally link the project to your Firestore by replacing firestoreConfig with your own configuration.
+You'll be able to find this data in your Firestore Console.
+While in your project page click on Setting --> Project Settings and then scroll down to find your own <strong>web app's Firebase configuration</strong>.

 ## Start expo project